-Mobile phones and Electronic Devices
+Mobile Phones and Electronic Devices

 We are a phone free school.
 All learners are expected to hand in mobile phones and electronic devices on entry to the school.
-All staff are expected to leave their mobile phone in the staff room or office.
+All staff are expected to leave their personal mobile phones and devices in the school office.